Quantum K-theory of Quiver Varieties and Many-Body Systems: The XXZ/tRS Duality

 Note that in order to prove this theorem it is sufficient to study only one of the Hamiltonians, say $H_1^!$.
 Eigenvalues of the other Hamiltonians follow from integrability of the model.

 \begin{proof} See Appendix A2 of \cite{Gaiotto:2013bwa}. \end{proof}

 \textbf{Remark.} Theorem \ref{Th:KTmain} shows that defining relations for quantum K-theory of $T^*\mathbb{F}l_n$ are equivalent to integrals of motion of the $n$-body tRS model.
-One can therefore ask what which integrable system describes K-theory of cotangent bundles to partial flags $T^*G/B$.
+One can therefore ask what which integrable system describes K-theory of cotangent bundles to partial flags $T^*G/P$.
 A procedure which leads to the answer was outlined in \cite{Gaiotto:2013bwa,Bullimore:2015fr} and states the following.
 One can define a restricted tRS model such that positions of some of its particles are fixed relative to each other.
-This restriction defines parabolic subgroup $B\subset G$.
-For instance, when $G/B$ is a complete flag, and the tRS model is unrestricted, $B$ is merely the maximal torus of $G$; for partial flags $B$ will contain non-Abelian factors.
-Using a chain of specifications of equivariant parameters or quantum parameters of $QK_T(T^*\mathbb{F}l_n)$ we can arrive to quantum K-ring of the desired Nakajima variety $T^*G/B$.
+This restriction defines parabolic subgroup $P\subset G$.
+Thus the unrestricted tRS phase space corresponds arises when parabolic subgroup $P$ is replaced with a Borel subgroup $B$.
+Using a chain of specifications of equivariant parameters or quantum parameters of $QK_T(T^*\mathbb{F}l_n)$ we can arrive to quantum K-ring of the desired Nakajima variety $T^*G/P$.
 Depending on which set of parameters is chosen, the original tRS Hamiltonians/Macdonald operators \eqref{eq:tRSRelationsEl}, or their dual counterparts \eqref{eq:tRSWdual}, will be used to define the corresponding K-rings.
 In recent mathematical literature some progress in this direction was made in \cite{Rimanyi:2014ef}.
 We plan to return to these questions in the near future.\\

 \textbf{Remark.} The XXZ/tRS duality, which we have developed in this section, is a top element in the hierarchy of \textit{spin chain/many-body system} dualities, which were outlined in \cite{Gaiotto:2013bwa}.
 A XXZ spin chain can be reduced to either the XXX spin chain or to the Gaudin model.
 On the other side, a trigonometric Ruijsenaars-Schneider model can be reduced to the rational Ruijsenaars-Schneider model or to the trigonometric Calogero-Moser model.
 The dualities on this level of hierarchy will provide a description for quantum equivariant cohomology of $T^*G/B$ in terms of integrals of motion of rational RS or trigonometric Calogero-Moser model, analogously to our quantum K-theory statement (Theorem \ref{Th:XXZ/tRS}).